-The number of SNAP participants increased by 11 percent from FY 2010 to FY 2015.
-The largest increase occurred in FY 2011 (9 percent), with smaller increases in FY 2012 and FY 2013 of 4 and 3 percent, respectively (Table 3 and Figure 2).
-After peaking in FY 2013, the number of SNAP participants decreased by 2 percent between FY 2013 and FY 2014 and again between FY 2014 and FY 2015.
+The number of SNAP participants decreased by 4 percent between FY 2015 and FY 2016, following 2 percent decreases in both FY 2014 and FY 2015 (Table 3 and Figure 2).
+The recent decreases were preceded by a period of increased participation.
+The number of participants increased by 15 percent between FY 2010 and FY 2013, with the largest increase occurring in FY 2011 (9 percent).
 The large increase in the number of participants between FY 2010 and FY 2013 may be attributable in part to long-term unemployment associated with the slow economic recovery, as well as continued efforts to facilitate access to the program.
-The 2 percent decrease in the number of participants in FY 2015 may be partially attributable to a lagged response to improving economic conditions for low-income households, a trend in SNAP participation seen in previous periods of economic recovery.
+The decrease in the number of participants since FY 2013 may be partially attributable to improving economic conditions for low-income households, a trend in SNAP participation seen in previous periods of economic recession and recovery.
+Overall, the number of SNAP participants in FY 2016 was 6 percent higher than the number in FY 2010.